jjvanzon/Circular-Language-Spec-Plans/out-of-scope/done/2008-04-3---automatic-containment-spec-project-summary.md

 The super project is *Get clearer view*.
 In that project I was supposed to work out the ideas, that totally mess up the original way of thinking.
 At the beginning of the project I found out I did not understand automatic containment anymore.
 I decided to turn working out automatic containment into a separate project, and save the other subjects for later.

-I will review old material, and brainstorm until I understand it again, document it fully, including the exact procedure of deriving containment structure out of referential structure.
+I might review old material, and brainstorm until I understand it again, document it fully, including the exact procedure of deriving containment structure out of referential structure.

-Automatic Containment will be worked out in the following document:
+Automatic Containment might be worked out in the following document:

 - Automatic Containment